tjanczuk/nodalytics/README.md

 * Where are the calls originating from?
 * How many new and repeated callers do you have?

 The *nodalytics* module uses [Google Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/) to communicate directly with Google Analytics from your server.
-Unlike with Google Analytics for web sites or mobile applications, this is useful when you wither can't or don't want to control the client side code.
+Unlike with Google Analytics for web sites or mobile applications, this is useful when you can't or don't want to control the client side code.

-## Getting started
+### Getting started

-First, create a Google Analytics account and a property under this account you will use to track calls to your HTTP APIs.
+First, create a Google Analytics account and a property under this account that you will use to track calls to your HTTP APIs.
 When asked about the type of the property (*web* or *mobile*), choose *web*.
 Your property will be assigned a property ID, for example `UA-44126622-6`.

 Install the *nodalytics* module from NPM: